copperspice/copperspice/README.md

 ## CopperSpice

 ### Introduction

-CopperSpice consists of a set of libraries used to develop cross-platform software applications.
-It is an open source project released under the LGPL V2.1 license.
+CopperSpice is of a set of libraries used to develop cross-platform software applications in C++.
+This is an open source project released under the LGPL V2.1 license.

 ###### Major enhancements

-Meta-Object Compiler (moc)
+Reflection
- * The Meta-Object Compiler is no longer required for generating meta data
+ * No Meta-Object Compiler is required for generating meta data, all references were removed
- * Since moc is no longer required it was removed
  * The functionality provided by moc was replaced with compile time templates
  * CopperSpice automatically generates meta data for processing Signals/ Slots and Introspection
  * A template class can now inherit from QObject with no restrictions on types
- * Complex data types can be used without restrictions
+ * Complex data types such as **QMap&lt;QString, int&gt;** can be used without restriction
-   * For example the following is valid in CopperSpice: QMap&lt;QString, int&gt;

-New Functionality
+Enhanced Functionality
+ * CopperSpice makes extensive use of modern C++ features like variadic templates, constexpr, SFINAE, lambdas, atomics, tuple, etc
+ * Reimplemented container classes in CsCore using the C++ standard library containers, iterators, and algorithms
  * CopperSpice includes several of the Qt 5 classes
- * CopperSpice makes extensive use of modern C++ features like variadic templates, constexpr, SFINAE, lambdas, atomics, tuple, etc
- * Reimplement container classes in CsCore leveraging the C++ standard library containers, iterators, and algorithms
  * Integration of CsSignal
    * Improved thread aware Signal/Slot delivery
    * Increased efficiency while maintaining the full Signal/Slot API
  * Integration of CsString
    * Improved storage of Unicode strings
-   * In the process of adding QString8 (UTF-8) and QString16 (UTF-16)
+   * QString8 (UTF-8) and QString16 (UTF-16)

 Building
- * The CopperSpice libraries can be built using CMake or GNU Autotools
+ * CopperSpice libraries can be built using CMake or GNU Autotools
  * Any application using CopperSpice can be built with CMake, GNU Autotools, or any other build system
  * CopperSpice can be linked directly into any standard C++ application

-CopperSpice is a C++ library derived from the Qt framework.
-Our motivation for developing CopperSpice was to change the core design of the libraries leveraging modern C++ functionality.
+CopperSpice is a set of C++ libraries derived from the Qt framework.
+Our motivation for developing CopperSpice was to change the core design and leverage modern C++ functionality.

 CopperSpice consists of the following libraries: